Sylvia Jeffreys: Personal life

-In December 2013, Sylvia said that she was dating fellow Nine News reporter Peter Stefanovic, the younger brother of Today host Karl Stefanovic.
+In December 2013, Jeffreys said that she was dating fellow Nine News reporter Peter Stefanovic.
 Jeffreys and Stefanovic were fill-in co-hosts of Weekend Today while Cameron Williams and Leila McKinnon were on leave.
 In July 2016, Jeffreys announced that she was engaged to Stefanovic; the couple married on 1 April 2017.

-In August 2019, Jeffreys and Stefanovic announced that they are expecting their first child.
-On 31 January 2020, Jeffreys and Stefanovic welcomed a boy.
+Their sons were born on 31 January 2020 and 3 April 2021.
+In August 2026, Jeffreys announced that she and Stefanovic were expecting their third child.

-In October 2020, Jeffreys and Stefanovic announced that they are expecting their second child.
-On 3 April 2021, Jeffreys and Stefanovic welcomed a second boy.

-In July 2023, Jeffreys finished 5419th in the 2023 Gold Coast half marathon at 37 years old, and said she "couldn't be prouder."
+In July 2023, Jeffreys finished 5419th in the 2023 Gold Coast half marathon.